OHDSI/ETL-Synthea/readme.md

  library(ETLSyntheaBuilder)

  # We are loading a version 5.3.1 CDM into a local PostgreSQL database called "synthea10".
- # The supported Synthea version is 2.6.1
+ # The supported Synthea version is 2.7.0 or master
  # The schema to load the Synthea tables is called "native".
  # The schema to load the Vocabulary and CDM tables is "cdm_synthea10".
  # The username and pw are "postgres" and "lollipop".